joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/15/arts/design/refik-anadol-unsupervised-moma-review.html?searchResultPosition=8

 **Spot the Ball: And Then There Were Two**\
-`After a thrilling quarterfinals round and a more predictable semifinals, Argentina and France stand alone.
-These pictures show how they got here, with one tricky change: We've removed the ball.
+`After a thrilling quarterfinal round and a more predictable semifinals, Argentina and France stand alone.
+These pictures show how they got here, with one tricky change: We’ve  removed the ball.
 See if you can guess where it was.`\
 https://nytimes.com/interactive/2022/12/15/sports/world-cup/spot-the-ball-round-three.html?searchResultPosition=9

 **Sheriff Found Not Guilty of Falsely Accusing Black Newspaper Carrier**\